k3nnethfrancis/leo/README.md

     - Enable "Message Content Intent" under "Privileged Gateway Intents"
 1. Go to the OAuth2 tab, copy your "Client ID", and fill in `DISCORD_CLIENT_ID`
 1. Copy the ID the server you want to allow your bot to be used in by right clicking the server icon and clicking "Copy ID".
 Fill in `ALLOWED_SERVER_IDS`.
 If you want to allow multiple servers, separate the IDs by "," like `server_id_1,server_id_2`
+1. Copy the target channel ID for your introductions channel and fill it in 'TARGET_CHANNEL_ID' for the onboarding bot to work [currently only executes once at runtime]

 1. Add your documents as .txt files to the text/ folder.